 You will be seen on the same day if your problem is urgent but you will need to inform your Receptionist of this and provide some details to enable us to ensure you are directed to the most appropriate service.
 An emergency appointment will be with the Advanced Nurse Practitioner.
 If the surgery is full, you will be given a time for a slot designated for emergencies, should a clinician think that this is inappropriate, you may be asked to make a routine appointment.

 Please inform us as soon as possible if you are unable to keep a booked appointment.
 In an average week 70 patients fail to attend for their appointments.
 This means that 70 other patients have to wait longer than necessary for their appointment.
 You can now cancel an appointment without waiting in a phone queue, just telephone 01642 618170 and select the appropriate option and leave your details.

 It may not be possible to see you if you arrive late for your appointment with the doctor or nurse, because this may cause problems for other patients who have appointments.
 In these circumstances you may be asked to rebook.

 It is now possible to book your appointment online if you have your SystmOne details.
 You can get these by asking a receptionist when you come in.
-If you are unable to find a suitable appointment time please telephone the surgery on your usual GP’s reception number as an alternative GP may be able to see you.

 Please make sure that you arrive on time for your appointment and if you are unable to make the appointment, please cancel it.
-If you do not attend for 2 routine appointments and do not contact the surgery, you will be sent a letter explaining that a further non-attendance will result in removal from the practice list.
+If you do not attend for two routine appointments and do not contact the surgery, you will be sent a letter explaining that a further non-attendance will result in removal from the practice list.